 - Weight: 170g

 Puro has a wide range of volume-limited kids’ headphones that feel and look more mature than others.
-The PuroQuiet is a simple pair of noise-cancelling headphones that can be used for long distances.
+The PuroQuiet kids headphones are a simple pair of noise-cancelling headphones that can be used for long distances.

 We can’t count how many times we have given up our headphones to let the kids watch and hear inflight movies.
 The ANC technology is a welcome upgrade.

-The volume and potential damage to the little ears can also be decreased by removing background noise.
+The headphone volume control and potential damage to the little ears can also be decreased by removing outside noise levels.
 But, they won’t be able to hear you.

 The 40mm drivers produce excellent sound quality.
 The battery lasts 16 hours with noise cancelling turned on and 24 hours when it is switched off.
 You don’t need to charge them again as the standby battery is capable of holding 200 hours.

 Despite being made of metal, they were slightly heavier than the rest of the test.
-However, this was not picked up by our tester, who loved turning down the volume on Dad, which is presumably a sign they have heard the ANC’s effects.
+Our tester did not notice the ANC’s effects but enjoyed adjusting the volume control on Dad, indicating they may have heard the difference.
 The only complaint was that they are not as comfortable as the JBL.